All the President's women are complicit

 She took to that stage and boldly declared, "As President, my father will change the labor laws that were put into place at a time when women were not a significant portion of the workforce."

-Feminist women were skeptical, but intrigued, especially when Ivanka said, "He will fight for equal pay for equal work, and I will fight for this, too, right alongside of him."
+Feminist women were skeptical, but intrigued, especially when Ivanka said, "He will fight for equal pay for equal work, and I will fight for this, too, right alongside of him." w

 It was a poignant moment.
 Ivanka -- identifying as neither Democrat nor Republican -- was fighting the good fight for all women right alongside her father.

-Note: Editor's note: The story was updated to note that it was dictionary.com that named "complicit" the word of the year.